 CT Gov. Ned Lamont recognized the Mashantucket Pequot and Mohegan Tribes' sovereignty over reopening decisions but warned of impacts of reopening casinos on state and tribal partnerships, as well as public health.

-Public v.
-Private Sector
+The Network for Public Health Law Public v.
+Private Litigation